-- A. Twenty acre segregations.
+- A. Twenty-acre segregations.
 Subdivisions in which the lots are twenty acres or larger that comply with the minimum lot size and density requirements of this Title may be exempt from the requirements of this Chapter provided that the following conditions are met to the satisfaction of the County: - 1.
 In lieu of a survey, a clean and clear aliquot description of the subject parcels may be provided in a form prescribed by the County. - 2.
 In lieu of a soil percolation test, the Applicant submits in a form prescribed by the County an acknowledgement that all development activity must comply with the requirements of the Northeast Tri-County Health District and that a reasonable use exception shall not be granted if any of the lots fail to comply with all applicable public health and safety standards. - 3.
 Evidence of adequate access to the site in accordance with County standards is provided, subject to County review and approval.
 This may include deeded access and/or a recorded easement, subject to County approval. - 4.
-A Notice of Application has been prepared and distributed in accordance with the provisions of this Title. - 5.
 Land within an approved exempt segregation within five years immediately preceding, may not be further divided for five years from the date of approval unless all requirements of the long subdivision or long plat process have been met.

-- 6. Government lots thirty six acres in size or larger that do not that border bodies of water may be segregated into two lots of eighteen acres or more provided that all other conditions of this code apply. - B. Ten acre lot segregations.
-Subdivisions of land into 1, 2, 3 or 4 lots where no lot contains less than 10 acres, may be segregated provided that: - 1.
+- 5. Government lots thirty-six acres in size or larger that do not border bodies of water may be segregated into two lots of eighteen acres or more provided that all other conditions of this code apply. - B. Ten-acre lot segregations.
+Subdivisions of land into up to 4 lots where no lot contains less than 10 acres, may be segregated provided that: - 1.
 In lieu of a survey, a clean and clear aliquot description of the subject parcels may be provided in a form prescribed by the County. - 2.
 In lieu of a soil percolation test, the Applicant submits in a form prescribed by the County an acknowledgement that all development activity must comply with the requirements of the Northeast Tri-County Health District and that a reasonable use exception shall not be granted if any of the lots fail to comply with all applicable public health and safety standards. - 3.
 Each lot shall have 60 feet of frontage on a maintained County road and shall have adequate access in accordance to County Road Standards and subject to County review and approval. - 4.
-A Notice of Application has been prepared and distributed in accordance with the provisions of this Title. - 5.
 Land within an approved segregation within five years immediately preceding may not be further divided for five years from the date of approval unless all requirements of the long subdivision or long plat process have been met.